kubernetes/community/contributors/design-proposals/pod-priority-api.md

 classes have a value larger than one billion.
 Priority admission controller ensures that new priority classes will be not created with those names.
 They are used for critical system pods that must not be preempted.
-We set default policies that deny creation of pods with these system priorities.
+We set default policies that deny creation of pods with PriorityClassNames corresponding to these priorities.
 Cluster admins can authorize users or service accounts to create pods with these priorities.
 When non-authorized users set PriorityClassName to one of these priority classes in their pod spec, their pod creation request will be rejected.
 For pods created by controllers, the service account must be authorized by cluster admins.

 ### Modifying priority classes